Olex2/Olex2Manual/Tasks/model_building.md

 - Automatic Hydrogen Naming - if ticked, the hydrogen atom labels will automatically update to reflect changes in the parent atom name.
 Click Refine for changes to the hydrogen atom labels to take effect (or type `CODE FixHL` in the command-line).
 - Equivalent Fragments (Z'>1) - name matching for equivalent fragments.
 Select one atom from the correctly named fragment then one from the fragment to match the names.
 Add a Suffix letter and click on Equivalent Fragments (Z' > 1) the second fragment will automatically be relabelled.

-As with many option this can be done in the command-line after selecting the atoms in order type match sel -n=suffix where suffix is the number required, without selecting atoms sel can be replaced by the two atom names in order separated by a space.
-Two alternative naming ap-proaches can be achieved using the command-line only: (1) replace the first number e.g. C101 becomes C201, and type match sel -n=$suffix where suffix is the number required; (2) replace the last character type match sel -n=-suffix.
-If no atoms are selected clicking on Equivalent Fragments (Z' > 1) will show how the fragments will be matched.
-Type match -u to return to the non-matched view.
+As with many option this can be done in the command-line after selecting the atoms in order type `CODE match sel -n=suffix` where suffix is the number required, without selecting atoms sel can be replaced by the two atom names in order separated by a space.
+Two alternative naming ap-proaches can be achieved using the command-line only:

+- replace the first number e.g. C101 becomes C201, and type `CODE match sel -n=$suffix` where suffix is the number required;
+- replace the last character type `CODE match sel -n=-suffix`.
+If no atoms are selected clicking on Equivalent Fragments (Z'>1) will show how the fragments will be matched.
+Type `CODE match -u` to return to the non-matched view.

 ## Sorting atoms in the .ins file
 The atoms can be sorted in the .ins file automatically under `@Work|Sorting|by Mass \& Label`, Atom Label, Atomic Mass or Moieties.
-Click on the info icon in the beginning of the line to learn about more complicated sorting options (which can be accessed using the command-line only).
+Click on the info icon I_INFO in the beginning of the line to learn about more complicated sorting options (which can be accessed using the command-line only).

 ## Hydrogen Atoms